P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

-Mutatis-mutandis, the next result can be viewed as the right P{\l}onka magmas version of the structure theorem of Kimura semigroups \cite[Theorem 2]{Kim2}.
-It rephrase the concept of right P{\l}onka magmas in an equivalent way using the combinatorial language of partitions on sets and self-maps rather than in terms of universal algebras.
-The proof is essentially the one given by P{\l}onka for another variety of algebras \cite[Theorem 3]{plonka2}: for the convenience of the reader and future use we indicate it briefly.
+\begin{proof} Indeed, if $(X, \, \cdot)$ is a right P{\l}onka magma, then using Example \ref{exs:exkimbimag}(\ref{lefbim}), we obtain that $(X, \, \cdot, \, \ast := \cdot_{\rm op})$ is a P{\l}onka bi-magma.
+The proof of (1)-(3) now follows from Theorem \ref{th:teorema1}.
+We only mention that in this case $R^{21} = R$; hence, $R$ is a unitary solution if and only if $R$ is involutive. \end{proof} The next result can be seen as the right P{\l}onka magma analogue of the structure theorem for Kimura semigroups \cite[Theorem 2]{Kim2}.
+It rephrases the concept of right P{\l}onka magmas in an equivalent way using the combinatorial language of partitions on sets and self-maps rather than in terms of universal algebras.
+The proof follows the approach used by P{\l}onka for another variety of algebras \cite[Theorem 3]{plonka2}.

 \begin{theorem} Let $X$ be a set.
 Then:

 \begin{enumerate}[(1)]

 \item $(X, \, \cdot)$ is a right P{\l}onka magma if and only if there exists a partition $X = \coprod_{i\in I} \, X_i$ and a tuple $\bigl(f_i^j \bigl)_{(i,j) \in I\times I}$ of functions $f_i^j : X_i \to X_i$ such that for any $i$, $j$, $k\in I$: